equinor/Project-ProjectSchedule/Consumer Requirements {CONSUMER}.md

 **Handling and impact of unavailability of the share**

+*[How will you handle unavailability of the share and what impact will this have on your system.
+Are alternative needed incase of downtime?]*

 **Handling and impact of missing, delayed or corrupted data**

+*[What impact might this have and how will you detect, and handle such data?]*

 **...other**

+*[Anything else that you can think of that might be relevant?]*

 *This document is based upon a template from: https://github.com/equinor/data-engineering*